The World We Make

 The World We Make is a 2019 American drama film written by Brian Baugh, Chris Dowling and George D. Escobar, directed by Baugh and starring Caleb Castille and Rose Reid.

-The World We Make is a romance drama that revolves around 18-year-old equestrian Lee Grove (Rose Reid) and student-athlete Jordan Bishop (Caleb Castille), who finds solace and comfort in each other following a tragedy.
-But their developing relationship draws out the ingrained racial prejudices that they didn’t know exist in their charming little town.
+The World We Make is a romance drama that revolves around 18-year-old equestrian Lee Grove and student-athlete Jordan Bishop, who find solace and comfort in each other following a tragedy.
+But their developing relationship draws out the ingrained racial prejudices that they didn’t know existed in their charming little town.
 As they strive to build a life together, Lee and Jordan must ensure that they support each other through all the ups and downs.